All Star Racing 2

 All Star Racing 2 is a racing game for the PlayStation.
 It was developed by Kung Fu Games and published in North America by Mud Duck Productions and in Europe by Midas Interactive Entertainment.
-It is the sequel to All Star Racing.
+It is the sequel to All Star Racing which released in 2002.

 Gameplay

 The game contains multiple vehicles and five tracks.
 It also has multiple viewpoints and three levels of difficulty.

 Reception

-PSX Nation scored the game 59 out of 100 in June 2003.
+PSX Nation said "All Star Racing 2” wastes its potential for being a cool 4-in-1 racing hybrid with generic graphics and a shallow physics model".